actility/thingpark-integrations/NS-ThingParkLocationSolver/the-things-network/README.md

 # Set up your Node RED connector

 Set up your Node RED server and App as it is described [here](/Node-RED-quick-start.md).
 You can find example app configuration files (in JSON format) in this folder.
+There are 2 integration options:

+- Integration with a REST API
+  The example flow of this option is in the ttn-rest-nodere.json file.
+- Integration with MQTT
+  The example flow of this option is in the ttn-mqtt-nodere.json file.
+   Please note that MQTT requires an messages broker too:
+  - TTN NS publishes messages to a topic of the Message Broker
+  - The Node-RED demo server will subscribe to that messages and forward them to ThingPark X Location Engine

 # Route your device messages from TTN to your Node-RED application